Huge Catawba Science Center is a fun day trip from Greenville, SC

 Posted on |

-The Catawba Science Center is a perfect add-on to a day trip up near Asheville and Western NC.
-We checked it out and have all the info you need to enjoy a fun day here as a day trip from Greenville, SC or anywhere in the Upstate.
+The Catawba Science Center in Hickory, NC has so much to explore!
+See animals, build, learn about physics, space, gardens and more!
+We checked it out and have all the information you need to enjoy a fun day here as a day trip from Greenville, SC, or Charlotte, NC, or anywhere in between!

 Ever since I got my Roper Mountain Science Center membership, I’ve started planning day trips and homeschool field trips according to where my family can get in for free or half-price using the reciprocal membership benefits.
 The Catawba Science Center in Hickory, NC was on the list so that’s where we went.